Git HEAD – Git HEAD reset and Git HEAD overwrite – what to do?

 Let’s first briefly discuss what a branch is in Git.
 How does it work?
 The ability to branch a project is crucial to modern Version Control Systems.
 Among other things, Git has gained immense popularity because it allows users to switch between different versions of a project very easily and quickly.
 This is a vital thing in modern projects.

 The solution to this problem in Git deserves applause.
-Branch in Git does not track the entire version of the project, but only individual changes.
+The branch in Git does not track the entire version of the project, but only individual changes.
 If we change only one file in the project then the others are not saved again.
 Instead, Git tracks a reference to the previous version.
-Being even more precise, it is not the branch that holds such information, but the commits.
-The commits are the ones that contain any new, deleted or edited files.
-They are permanent, immutable, and create a linear history of the project, so we can roll back to any version of the file from the past.
+To be even more precise, it is not the branch that holds such information, but the commits.
+The commits are the ones that contain any new, deleted, or edited files.
+They are permanent and immutable.
+Moreover, they create a linear history of the project, so we can roll back to any version of the file from the past.

 And what is the HEAD itself?
-It’s a special indicator that shows the current branch.
+It’s a special indicator that shows the current master branch by default.
 The one you are currently on and what version of the project you see on the screen.
 Though, remember that there is only one HEAD indicator in the whole project!

 Displaying HEAD information